levischouten/levischouten-net/content/blogs/three-underrated-vs-code-extensions-that-can-save-you-lots-of-time.md

 Link: [Multiple cursor case preserve](https://marketplace.visualstudio.com/items?itemName=Cardinal90.multi-cursor-case-preserve)

 Working with multiple cursors in VS Code is a powerful feature, but it often poses challenges when maintaining proper casing.
 When modifying occurrences of a word in multiple places, the camel case tends to break, causing inconsistencies.
 The Multiple cursor case preserve extension comes to the rescue by preserving the original casing.
-With this extension, you can ensure consistent and accurate casing changes across your codebase, as shown in the example below:
+With this extension, you can ensure consistent and accurate casing changes across your code, as shown in the example below:

 ![image info](/public/assets/blogs/three-underrated-vs-code-extensions-that-can-save-you-lots-of-time/demo3.gif)